ds-lab/EsophagusVisualization/README.md

     ```

 3. **Docker Setup**:
-- where docker-compose.yml file is located run
+- In the folder, where docker-compose.yml file is located run
     ```sh
     docker-compose up -d
     ```